-JSC Safety and Health Requirements JPR No. 1700.1L
+JSC Safety and Health Requirements JPR No. 1700.1

-Effective Date: 12/20/2018
+Effective Date: 10/02/2024

-Expiration Date: 12/20/2023
+Expiration Date: 10/02/2029

 Page Number Page 2.6-10 of 13

 - (3) Cooperating with the incident commander at the scene of a hazardous material spill.
 The incident commander is in charge of the scene. - f.
-The JSC Center Director is responsible for: - (1) Being the chief spokesperson for all JSC mishaps with local, state, and federal authorities and the news media through the Public Affairs Office. - (2) Supporting investigations of NASA mishaps by other federal agencies having authority to investigate NASA mishaps, such as the National Transportation Safety Board for aircraft mishaps, and the U. S. Department of Labor for occupational mishaps.
+The JSC Center Director is responsible for: - (1) Being the chief spokesperson for all JSC mishaps with local, state, and federal authorities and the media through the Public Affairs Office. - (2) Supporting investigations of NASA mishaps by other federal agencies having authority to investigate NASA mishaps, such as the National Transportation Safety Board for aircraft mishaps, and the U. S. Department of Labor for occupational mishaps.
 Support investigations of mishaps experienced by other federal agencies, foreign governments, and private industry, per agreements. - (3) Appointing a temporary official in charge of a mishap scene for major mishaps if necessary.
 The temporary official in charge will usually be: for JSC mishaps, the Safety and Mission Assurance Director; for aircraft mishaps, the aviation safety officer of the Flight Crew Operations Directorate; or, for mishaps at JSC field sites, the chief of the local Safety and Mission Assurance Office. - (4) Making sure the temporary official in charge of a mishap scene gets necessary support until the mishap investigator or board takes over. - g.
-The Director, Safety and Mission Assurance, is responsible for: - (1) Notifying JSC senior management and other organizations of all immediately reportable mishaps as described in paragraph 2.6.17. - (2) Recommending to JSC's Center Director how mishaps should be categorized (such as Type A or B) and investigated. - (3) Notifying the Office of the Inspector General (OIG) and the Office of the Chief Counsel immediately if it is reasonably suspected a mishap resulted from criminal activity so the OIG and Chief Counsel can appropriately coordinate their activities with the responsible workplace official. - (4) Reviewing mishap investigation board reports from other centers to determine applicability to JSC.
+The Director, Safety and Mission Assurance, is responsible for: - (1) Notifying JSC senior management and other organizations of all immediately reportable mishaps as described in paragraph 2.6.17. - (2) Recommending to JSC's Center Director how mishaps should be categorized (such as Type A or B) and investigated. - (3) Notifying the Office of the Inspector General (OIG) and the JSC Office of the General Counsel immediately if it is reasonably suspected a mishap resulted from criminal activity so the OIG and Chief Counsel can appropriately coordinate their activities with the responsible workplace official. - (4) Reviewing mishap investigation board reports from other centers to determine applicability to JSC.
 Recommend actions as appropriate. - h.
 Contracting Officers and their technical representatives are responsible for: - (1) Making sure JSC contractors understand and follow NASA and JSC contract requirements for reporting and investigating close calls and mishaps. - (2) Including applicable mishap and close call reporting and investigating procedures detailed in the NASA Federal Acquisitions Regulations Supplement into contracts covering NASA programs and operations.

-JSC Safety and Health Requirements JPR No. 1700.1L
+JSC Safety and Health Requirements JPR No. 1700.1

-Effective Date: 12/20/2018
+, Effective Date: 10/02/2024

-Expiration Date: 12/20/2023
+Expiration Date: 10/02/2029

 Page Number Page 2.6-11 of 13

-2.6.21 Organizational responsibilities for reporting and investigating mishaps
+2.6.21.
+Organizational responsibilities for reporting and investigating mishaps